I can’t actually believe that in two weeks time, Elsie Belle will be two years old. Two Years Old! Eek!

 Where do I start?
 Oh yes, first there was the incident with a marshmallow mix that was meant to make a batch of cute pink number ones.
 The sodding mix went rock hard within seconds, scalding my hand in the process, whilst I cried trying to squish the lumpy remains into number one moulds.
 The whole thing cost me a small fortune and was a complete and utter waste of time and tears.
 OK so I didn’t read the how to part very well and if you’re curious, the marshmallow number ones were meant to look like this but looked like something a cat threw up instead.
 You don’t need a photo of cat spew, I’m sure.

 Oh and I almost forgot to mention the “get your baby to make their own art” idea.
 I should have known this one would turn out to be a disaster before attempting it.
-This one went down a real hoot with Elsie having an absolute meltdown when I covered her hand in pretty pink paint.
+This one went down a real hoot with Elsie having an absolute meltdown when I covered her hand with pretty pink paint.
 I had to finish the job of course about an hour after I’d managed to clean her up and calm her down.
-It’s actually quite difficult trying to create art on behalf of a one-year-old, now matter how crap you are at art.
+It’s actually quite difficult trying to create art on behalf of a one-year-old, no matter how crap you are at art.

 I think you get the gist.